 Anthurium Radicans Pruning and Shaping

 Pruning and shaping your Anthurium Radicans is crucial to its overall appearance, growth, and health.
 Neglecting these tasks can lead to an untidy, unmanageable plant that won’t be aesthetically pleasing.
-However, pruning and shaping should be done correctly, or it may cause irreversible damage to the plant.

 Keep in mind that the goal of pruning is to remove dead or diseased plant matter or manage the size of your plant, not just cutting it back willy-nilly without regard for its well-being.
 When pruning your Anthurium Radicans, make sure to sanitize your tools with rubbing alcohol or hydrogen peroxide before use.